thegetty/osci-report/source/projects-at-a-glance.html.md

 Independent consultants Frankly, Green ~+~ Webb conducted postlaunch evaluations of the Rauschenberg Research Project, including quantitative data analysis and qualitative audience interviews assessing the site’s findability, usability, and perception.
 The overall response was extremely positive, although it also highlighted areas for improvement.
 Changes went live with the annual update.
 The catalogue will continue to evolve as new works are acquired and areas such as exhibition histories are supplemented.
 The sustainability and portability of the Rauschenberg Research Project was confirmed during a global website redesign in late 2015.
 (JOAN REVIEW THIS)

-SFMOMA, Association of Art Museum Curators Awards for Excellence, Exhibition Catalogues, Honorable Mention (2013) for its OSCI catalogue
+SFMOMA, Association of Art Museum Curators Awards for Excellence, Exhibition Catalogues, Honorable Mention (2013) for its OSCI catalogue.
+{:.ion-ribbon-b .award}

 ## Seattle Art Museum
 {:.section-heading}